How to care for bobbin lace

 When washing lace in the washing machine, use a short programme for delicate linen and a protective net, do not mix different colours together and do not fill the washing machine full, so that the lace does not wrinkle as much.
 Follow the care symbols provided by the manufacturer who recommends the appropriate care for the specific product.

-In short, a delicate hand-beaded collar definitely does not belong in the washing machine, whereas cotton or linen bed linen and tablecloths decorated with lace can be washed in the washing machine without any worries, as long as certain rules, temperature etc. are followed.
+In short, a delicate hand-beaded collar definitely does not belong in the washing machine, whereas cotton or linen bed linen and tablecloths decorated with machine bobbin lace can be washed in the washing machine without any worries, as long as certain rules, temperature etc. are followed.

 Although natural materials can withstand high temperatures, we recommend washing at 30-40 °C. Do not wring the lace at all, or set the wringing speed to the lowest setting.